deepsquare-io/ClusterFactory/README.md

 ## Motivation

-At [SquareFactory](https://www.squarefactory.io), we wish to develop applications for the DeepSquare Grid.
+For [DeepSquare](https://deepsquare.io), we wish to develop applications for the DeepSquare Grid.
 Because of that, our infrastructure uses a lot of HPC technologies, which makes it difficult to scale.
 We believe that **flexibity**, **repeatability**, **availability** and **ease of use** should be prioritized for managing and scaling HPC clusters.